Antiochus IX Cyzicenus

 Antiochus IX Eusebes Cyzicenus (Ἀντίοχος Εὐσεβής Κυζικηνός, "Antiochus the Pious, the Cyzicene") was a ruler of the Hellenistic Seleucid kingdom.
-He was the son of Antiochus VII Sidetes and Cleopatra Thea.
+He was the son of Antiochus VII and Cleopatra Thea.
 He left the kingdom in 129 BC and went to the city of Cyzicus, but he returned in 116 BC to challenge his half-brother Antiochus VIII for power.

 The siblings fought a twenty-year civil war.
 In 112 BC, Antiochus IX's wife, Cleopatra IV, was killed by her sister Tryphaena, the wife of Antiochus VIII.
 Tryphaena herself died shortly afterwards.
 Antiochus VIII was assassinated in 96 BC; he was succeeded by his sons Seleucus VI and Demetrius III.
 Antiochus IX then took the capital Antioch and married his deceased wife's sister Cleopatra Selene, who was herself the widow of Antiochus VIII.
 Seleucus VI continued the war against his uncle.
-Antiochus IX Eusebes Cyzicenus was killed in battle in 96 B.C.
+Antiochus IX Eusebes Cyzicenus was killed in battle in 95 BC.

 Biography

-The son of Antiochus VII Sidetes and Cleopatra Thea, upon the death of his father in Parthia and his uncle Demetrius II Nicator's return to power (129 BC), his mother sent him to Cyzicus on the Bosporus, thus giving him his nickname.
+The son of Antiochus VII and Cleopatra Thea, upon the death of his father in Parthia and his uncle Demetrius II's return to power (129 BC), his mother sent him to Cyzicus on the Bosporus, thus giving him his nickname.

 Following the death of his mother c.
-121 BC, Antiochus IX Cyzicenus challenged his half-brother, Antiochus VIII Grypus, for power over Syria.
+121 BC, Antiochus IX Cyzicenus challenged his half-brother, Antiochus VIII, for power over Syria.

-He returned to Syria in 116 BC to claim the Seleucid throne from his half-brother/cousin Antiochus VIII Grypus, with whom he eventually divided Syria, that same year.
+He returned to Syria in 116 BC to claim the Seleucid throne from Antiochus VIII, with whom he eventually divided Syria, that same year.

-Antiochus IX Cyzicenus was first married to Cleopatra IV, who was said to have been killed in 112 BC by her sister and rival Tryphaena, wife of King Grypus.
-After the death of Grypus and Antiochus' capture of the capital, Antiochus married Cleopatra Selene of Syria, the sister of his former wife, Cleopatra IV.
+Antiochus IX was first married to Cleopatra IV, who was said to have been killed in 112 BC by her sister and rival Tryphaena, wife of Antiochus VIII.
+Antiochus VIII was assassinated in 96 BC.
+Antiochus IX then captured Antioch and married his brother's widow, Cleopatra Selene, who was the sister of Cleopatra IV.

-He was subsequently killed in battle by the son of Grypus, Seleucus VI Epiphanes, later in 96 BC.
+Antiochus IX was subsequently killed in battle against Antiochus VIII's son Seleucus VI later in 96 BC.